Q27 (New York City bus): Start of service

 Service on the route that became the Q27 was started in October 1928 by the Z & M Coach Company to connect the subway in Flushing, at Main Street and Amity Street, to the Rosewood section of Bayside.
 The owner of the company, Fred M. Zander, was fined $25 twice in November for operating the route without a license.
 He continued operating the service despite the order to stop service until he obtained a permit for it.
 Rosewood residents banded together to raise money and hire the bus like a taxi to allow service to continue.
 The bus route was supported by the Rosewood Improvement Association and the East Flushing Civic Association.
 The route originally operated between Flushing and the Horace Harding Expressway, and was known as the Flushing–Rosewood route.

 In 1931, the New York City Board of Estimate was deciding which bus route franchises would be given to which private operators.
 Along with thirty other bus routes, the Q27 was tentatively assigned to the North Shore Bus Company as part of Zone B, one of four bus zones in the borough, which covered Flushing and northern Queens.
 Z & M obtained a one-year franchise to the route on December 30, 1932.
 On May 2, 1933, the New York State Transit Commission granted the company a certificate of public convenience and necessity for the route for the duration of the franchise.
 The New York City government granted the company another franchise for the route on April 26, 1935, for a period beginning at the end of the first contract, and ending no later than December 31, 1938.
 At public hearings at the Transit Commission to obtain certification for the franchise, it was found that Z & M operated the Q26 route at a fare greater than provided for in the franchise contract.
 The hearings closed on June 18, and the Transit Commission gave Z & M an opportunity to revise the franchise with New York City.
 On October 4, 1935, the Board of Estimate adopted a resolution giving the company a 90-day extension from October 23 to get the franchise certified.
 On January 29, 1936, the Transit Commission declined to certify the route as the extension expired.

 On November 9, 1936, the operation of the route was transferred to the North Shore Bus Company.
-On March 30, 1947, North Shore Bus was taken over by the New York City Board of Transportation (later the New York City Transit Authority) since it could not operate on the mandated five-cent fare and went bankrupt, its former routes were turned over to city operation.
+On March 30, 1947, North Shore Bus was taken over by the New York City Board of Transportation (later the New York City Transit Authority), and since it could not operate on the mandated five-cent fare and went bankrupt, its former routes were turned over to city operation.